Hidden jerk in universal creep and aftershocks: Abstract

 \section{Abstract}

-Most materials exhibit creep-memory under the action of a constant load.
-The memory behavior is governed by Andrade's power-law of creep.
-The creep law has an inherent connection with the Omori--Utsu law that describes the frequency of earthquake aftershocks.
-Both the laws are empirical and they lack a deterministic interpretation.
-Interestingly, the creep response of a fractional dashpot in anomalous viscoelastic modeling is given by Andrade's law.
-Consequently, fractional derivatives are invoked but they are plagued by curve-fits.
-Here we establish an analogous physical mechanism that underlies both the laws.
-In this Letter, we relate the parameters of the two laws with the macroscopic properties of the material.
-Surprisingly, the derivation necessitates the existence of a rheological property that relates strain with the first-order time-derivative of stress.
+Most materials exhibit creep memory under the action of a constant load.
+The memory behavior is governed by Andrade's creep law, which also has an inherent connection with the Omori-Utsu law of earthquake aftershocks.
+Both empirical laws lack a deterministic interpretation.
+Coincidentally, the Andrade law is similar to the time-varying part of the creep compliance of the fractional dashpot in anomalous viscoelastic modeling.
+Consequently, fractional derivatives are invoked, but since they lack a physical interpretation, the physical parameters of the two laws extracted from curve fit lack confidence.
+In this Letter, we establish an analogous linear physical mechanism that underlies both laws and relates its parameters with the material’s macroscopic properties.
+Surprisingly, the explanation does not require the property of viscosity.
+Instead, it necessitates the existence of a rheological property that relates strain with the first order time derivative of stress, which involves jerk.
+Further, we justify the constant quality factor model of acoustic attenuation in complex media.
 The obtained results are validated in light of the established observations.

+\texttt{The peer-reviewed version of this manuscript is published as a, \textit{Letter}, in the journal, Physical Review E, Vol.~107, No.~2, Pages~L022602, 2023.} \\ DOI: \href{https://doi.org/10.1103/PhysRevE.107.L022602}{https://doi.org/10.1103/PhysRevE.107.L022602}.